Kotlin/KEEP/proposals/KEEP-0406-nested-typealias.md

 }
 ```

-**Rule 5 (type aliases to inner classes)**: whenever a type alias to an inner class, a "type alias constructor" with an extension receiver should be generated, according to the [corresponding specification](./KEEP-0004-type-aliases.md#type-alias-constructors-for-inner-classes).
+**Rule 5 (type aliases to inner classes)**: whenever a type alias to an inner class is defined, a "type alias constructor" with an extension receiver should be generated, according to the [corresponding specification](./KEEP-0004-type-aliases.md#type-alias-constructors-for-inner-classes).
 This constructor should be generated in the **static** scope for nested type aliases.

 ```kotlin
 // declaration.kt